kukeiko/entity-space/readme.md

 ### top & skip
 ability to do offset load results - was high priority, but not soo much anymore due to filter critera.

-### entity base class
-controversial, since it would require users to extend from it, but it would help a lot with fetching the metadata of an entity class.

-- static $ prop @ child class for useful stuff, like $.metadata
-- child class instance must implement $ getter for access via instance

 ### query merging
 as of now, queries just reduce each other, but none are ever merged. would increase performance since